-We use two different analysis tools.
+To perform our analysis, we use two different analysis tools.
 In this section, we use the SCYTHER tool [9] to find attacks on the ISO/IEC 9798 protocols.
-In Section 4, we will use the related SCYTHER-PROOF tool [31] to generate machine-checked proofs of the corrected versions.
+In Section 5, we will use the related SCYTHER-PROOF tool [31] to generate machine-checked proofs of the corrected versions.

 SCYTHER performs an automatic analysis of security protocols in a Dolev-Yao style model, for an unbounded number of instances.
 It is very efficient at both verification and falsification, in particular for authentication protocols such as those considered here.
-Using SCYTHER, we performed protocol analysis with respect to different forms of authentication.
-We explain these forms below when discussing particular protocols.